whoisdsmith/BOOKMRKS-MTHRFCKR-II/Social/Twitter.md

-# Twitter

 ## Twitter

+### Twitter

 [Favorite tweet by @Archarzel](https://twitter.com/Archarzel/status/1479171244721414149) - Favorite tweet:

 A 30 year old man.
 The same age as my little brother.
-Leaving behind a 450mb zip file as a monument to a brief life's work as they exit, stage left. ...
+Leaving behind a 450mb zip file as a monument to a brief life's work as they exit, stage left….
 Be gentle to yourself, those you love, and those you care enough to be angry with.
 Reach out where and when you can.

  Archarzel (@Archarzel) Jan 6, 2022